BetterCorp/wordpress-betterportal-embedded/PLUGIN_README.txt

 Easily embed BetterPortal.cloud embedded theme in your WordPress site.

 == Description ==
+NOTE: If you are not using BetterPortal, then do not install this plugin.
 This plugin pulls in pages hosted with BetterPortal Embedded Theme and displays them within your WP site.

 == Installation ==